alexvolok/alexvolok.github.io/_posts/2020-01-13-adf-devops-generate-az-cli.md

 The code snippet checks for the existence of the resource with the same name before it created.

-For the *Azure Resource Group* it is not an absolute requirement, since Az CLI will not raise alerts or warnings if such resource already exists.
+For the *Azure Resource Group* it is not an absolute requirement since Az CLI will not raise alerts or warnings if such resource already exists.
 However, some other services will do this.

 ##### Step 3: Key Vault and Storage Account
 Creation of Key Vault and Storage accounts has a very similar logic to a Resource Group: